herowzz/SimLogMonitor/README.md

 Your project can config the logback.xml to collect the log info by socket to the SimLogMonitor Server.
 Then you can see the Real-time log in the SimLogMonitor Server.

 ## Getting Started
-(1)  Check out the source code and start the com.github.herowzz.simlogmonitor.LogServer Main class SimLogMonitor open the collectPort(9988) to collect the logback log info and open the watcherPort(8088) to show the  Real-time log
+(1)  Check out the source code and start the com.github.herowzz.simlogmonitor.LogServer Main class.

+SimLogMonitor open the collectPort(9988) to collect the logback log info and open the watcherPort(8088) to show the  Real-time log

 (2) Set up the logback.xml config like this:
 ```java